dialect-map/dialect-map-terraform/README.md

 ### 🤖 Automatic provisioning
-This repository has been design as a declarative, and **not actionable** set of Terraform definitions.
+This repository has been designed as a declarative, and **not actionable** set of Terraform definitions.

 That means that all the modifications of the Terraform-defined resources **must not** be applied by any user, but for the repository itself using the _GitHub Actions_ CI/CD system.
 The conditions at which the CI/CD jobs trigger is a sensitive matter, as we do not want them to modify production resources at an early stage.
 For this reason, we proposed the following conditions:

 #### Validation
 On _Pull Request_ creation, when a `.tf` file has been modified.